AustinT/book-summaries/non-fiction/2019-09-26-practical-ethics-singer.md

 so a strictly utilitarian calculation might condone the murder.
-But, if utilitarianism is simply used to create moral rules which are followed intuitively, then the doctor is not burdened by having to do this calculation, and can instead simply choose not to murder without worrying that it is unethical, while still being a utilitarian.
+But, if utilitarianism is simply used to create moral rules which are followed intuitively, then the doctor is not burdened by having to do this calculation with every patient, and can instead simply choose not to murder without worrying that it is unethical, while still being a utilitarian.